-Discoveries from the Field Fund
+Discoveries From the Field Fund

-The Foundation for Early Learning has adopted a new approach to doing our work.
-We will build on our tradition of working with communities and partners to provide services for children and families throughout Washington State.
+In the Spring 2013, the Foundation for Early Learning (Foundation) adopted a new approach to doing our work.
+We continue to build onour tradition of working with communities and partners to provide services for children and families throughout Washington State.
 The focus of our funding and outreach addresses specific

 The Foundation is pleased to announce a new funding opportunity for museums: Our second cohort of the Discoveries from the Field Fund!
 We believe museums play a key role and can play a larger role in how children and parents view STEM and the earlier we expose children and families to foundational STEM concepts, the more prepared our children, families and communities will be.
 Museums are trusted, welcome places where children make discoveries, deepen common interests, expand words and knowledge, and connect their natural curiosity to the wider world.
 This funding opportunity will support community-driven themes that expand the community’s understanding of early learning for children birth to five. thematic areas that improve